 Over the past few years, Medical Humanities pedagogy in Indian medical colleges can be observed as having panned out in broadly three directions – firstly, and most obviously as teaching and practice of communication skills (for instance, how to talk/listen to a patient); secondly, as introduction to applied bioethics (for instance, guidelines around organ donation); thirdly as creative expression, the emphasis being on expressing oneself to generate empathy (for instance, with the much-appreciated Theatre of the Oppressed workshops).
 In short, these approaches focus on communication, bioethics or expressivist pedagogies.

 What has been less explored, and which to my mind offers the most possibilities for a holistic and productive engagement with the Humanities, is to expose medical students to Medical Humanities as methodology.
 But before one thinks about what this methodology might involve, one has to return to the new curriculum.
 There is no contesting that this revised detailed model of learning and teaching is a sustained improvement on the previous sparse regulations.
 However, in a document that runs to three volumes of 690 pages and an additional document of 85 pages devoted entirely to AETCOM, there isn’t a single mention of Humanities or the Social Sciences.
-The intention is not to lament or foreground the semantic loss (vis-à-vis the previous curriculum) but to see these gaps and changing curricular systems as an opportunity to discuss all the ethical and practical implications of what goes missing or skewed in syllabi formulations.
+The intention is not to lament the semantic loss (in comparison to the previous curriculum) but to see these gaps and changing curricular systems as an opportunity to discuss all the ethical and practical implications of what goes missing or skewed in syllabi formulations.

 Just as I had searched for ‘Humanities’ in the new document, noted disability rights activist Dr Satendra Singh had looked for the word ‘dignity’ – the word was missing in the previous curriculum and is also conspicuously absent in the new one (7).
-To refer to anything akin to “patient dignity” without employing those crucial two words to young medical students is clearly missing the core of the post-second-world-war human rights regime that has defined bioethics for the current practice of medicine.
+To teach anything akin to “patient dignity” without employing those crucial two words to young medical students is clearly missing the core of the post-second-world-war human rights regime that has defined bioethics for the current practice of medicine.
 Hence, it is more than the loss of a phrase; it may well mark the loss of a whole ethical perspective and commitment.
 In the context of disability rights, this concern is currently being raised by several stakeholders with the Ministry of Health and Family Welfare, asking to remedy the glaring absence of disability competencies in the revised curriculum (8).

-Notwithstanding these crucial gaps, the curriculum repeatedly foregrounds five goals in medical pedagogy – a compassionate care provider, a member of health care teams, an effective communicator, a lifelong learner, and an ethical professional (9).
-Given these philanthropic overtones and emphasis on ethics, one cannot help noting that the panel of experts for the new curriculum does not include any scholar from the humanities or social sciences.
-Nevertheless, the document is explicit in its repeated commitment to the AETCOM component which will be taught for a total of 34 hours in 5 modules distributed across four years of the MBBS program.
+Notwithstanding these crucial gaps, the curriculum repeatedly emphasises five goals in medical pedagogy – a compassionate care provider, a member of health care teams, an effective communicator, a lifelong learner, and an ethical professional (9).
+Given these philanthropic overtones and emphasis on ethics, one cannot help noting that the panel of experts for the new curriculum did not include any scholar from the humanities or social sciences.
+Nevertheless, the document is explicit in its repeated commitment to the AETCOM component that will be taught for a total of 34 hours in 5 modules distributed across four years of the MBBS program.

 Dr Jayshree Mehta, President of MCI, writes in her Foreword to the AETCOM module: “the ‘conative domain’ which hitherto was not appropriately incorporated and structured in the curriculum has been specifically dispensed of by providing a definitive model for the same titled AETCOM” (10).
-Our attention is invariably drawn to the phrase ‘conative domain’ that Dr Mehta has foregrounded for us, and the grammatical emphasis of the quotation marks around the words.
-Conative has been conventionally distinguished from the affective (or emotions) and the cognitive (or thoughts) as that which decides how one acts on those thoughts or emotions.
+Our attention is invariably drawn to the phrase ‘conative domain’ that Dr Mehta has foregrounded for us with the added emphasis of quotation marks.
+Conative has been conventionally distinguished from the affective (or emotions) and the cognitive (or thoughts)—conative is that which decides how one acts on those thoughts or emotions.
 In other words, action and volition, will, agency.